FullStackIndie/EasyCodeForVivox/readme.md

 ## Contribute

-If you would like to contribute to this project reach out to me at fullstackindie@protonmail.com or create a pull request and I will see if your contribution is worthy of being added :grin: :stuck_out_tongue_winking_eye:
+If you would like to contribute to this project reach out to me at on Twitter, LinkedIn, (links in Bio/profile) or create a pull request and I will see if your contribution is worthy of being added :grin: :stuck_out_tongue_winking_eye:

 ## Fork Me